-The original Aboriginal inhabitants of the Wollongong area are the Dharawal (also spelt Tarawal or Thuruwal) people.
-The Dharawal people lived in the Illawarra and Shoalhaven districts (and extended north along the coastal areas of Sydney to Pittwater, west to Berowra Waters, and out to Parramatta and Liverpool).
-The traditional language of this tribe was also known as Dharawal and this was spoken from Sydney in the north to as far south as Bega.
+The Dharawal people lived on the coastal areas of Sydney between Broken Bay / Pittwater, Berowra Waters, south west to Parramatta and Liverpool and extending from there (and along the south-east coastline) into the Illawarra and Shoalhaven districts.
+The traditional language is also known as Dharawal and was spoken from Sydney in the north to as far south as Bega.

-The Wodi Wodi, are a sub-group of the Dharawal who occupied the southern part of the Dharawal area with several camp sites around Lake Illawarra including Berkeley and Hooka Creek.
+Traditional Dharawal clan groups and their people occupied the southern part of the Dharawal area with several camp sites around Lake Illawarra including Berkeley and Hooka Creek.
 Aboriginal people moved freely throughout the region and shared resources with their near neighbours without fear of trespassing.

 The sites that are now known as Wollongong Botanic Garden, Mt Keira, Puckey’s Estate and Korrongulla Wetland would have been used by local Aboriginal people for tens of thousands of years, and they remain the Traditional Custodians of this land.

 |1825||James Spearing acquired 2000 acres of land, which included the current Botanic Garden site.
 He named it 'Paulsgrove Estate'|

 |1839||After Leahy’s passing, his heirs took brief ownership of the estate|

 |1841||Robert and Charles Campbell took over the land as the result of a Crown Grant, and subdivided it into 100 farm and housing lots.
 The area became known as ‘Mount Keera Estate’.|